sandhya-nayak/articles/ServiceDiscovery/ServiceDiscovery.md

-# Article Title:
+# Tutorial Title:
 Learn how to use service discovery in the IBM Blockchain Platform.

-# Article Subtitle:
+# Tutorial Subtitle:
 See how the service discovery feature can be used to dynamically obtain information (such as the peers, the orderers, the endorsement policies) about the Blockchain network when trying to execute the chaincode on peers and submitting transactions to the orderer.